A six-figure freelancer talks about the sort of things you can expect to write as a content marketing writer (one may surprise you!)

 Because I have this aversion to being paid $50-100 to write a blog post for someone else, I ignored the content marketing industry for a while.
 I erroneously thought that’s all it was.

 I made a list.
 (You know how I love my lists.)
-If you’ve been looking into the idea of being a content marketing writer, here are some of the things you can expect to write.
+If you’ve been looking into the idea of being a content marketing writer, here are some types of content you can expect to write.

-For my part, I’ve not yet had the chance to do a case study, but have done a number of profiles for my content marketing clients.
-And these profiles were reported exactly the way I would have for a magazine or newspaper, right down to finding the interview subject.
-For instance, I worked with a Nigerian government agency and they asked if I could find positive projects from Nigeria that were making an impact in the country and the world.
+I’ve done several profiles for my content marketing clients.
+These profiles were reported exactly the way I would have done for a magazine or newspaper, right down to finding the interview subject.
+For instance, a Nigerian government agency asked if I could find positive projects from Nigeria that were making an impact in the country and the world.
 Why yes, I could.
-As a journalist, those are some of the stories in which I specialized.
-As a content marketing writer I found some ideas, sent them through, and had them assigned.
+As a journalist, those are some of the stories in which I specialize.
+As a content marketing writer, I found some ideas, sent them through, and had them assigned.
 It was pretty much the same work.

 Of the two stories I wrote this week for my content marketing clients, one was a straight up “how to save more money” piece.
 My client is a large multinational bank.
 They’d like their customers to put more money in their bank accounts.
-But they also understand their customers may perhaps know that they should save but just don’t know how.
+But they also understand that while their customers know they should save more, they maybe need a bit more guidance on the how.
 So they hired me to swoop in and tell them.
-Of course, there’s also the understanding that people who are visiting their website are interested in knowing all about money—saving, investing, getting a loan to start a business perhaps—and therefore, they’re delivering by providing content (including how-to articles) in all those areas.
+Of course, there’s also the understanding that people who are visiting their website are interested in knowing all about money—saving, investing, getting a loan to start a business, perhaps—and therefore, they’re delivering by providing content (including how-to articles) in all those areas.

 3. Trend stories

-If you think of a brand’s content strategy as parallel to a publication’s content strategy, you’ll start to see exactly how similar they are.
-Both are, in effect, publications with readers who need to be educated and entertained.
+If you think of a brand’s content strategy as parallel to a publication’s content strategy, you’ll see how similar they are.
+Both are publications with readers who need to be educated and entertained.
 This involves a wide variety of content.
-Some people will respond to how-to, some to trend stories, some to profiles, and others to audio and video.
-As a content marketing writer you’ll be asked to write all sorts of stories, trend stories included.
+Some people will respond to how to, some to trend stories, some to profiles, and others to audio and video.
+As a content marketing writer, you’ll be asked to write all sorts of stories, trend stories included.

 4. Blog posts